jornada-im/jornada-im.github.io/researcher_info.md

 Once data are clean and ready to analyze or publish, it is best to describe the data with metadata that is as detailed as needed to allow interpretation and re-use.
 [The EDI repository](https://edirepository.org/resources/creating-metadata-for-publication) has more guidance here, and the Jornada IM team tries to offer extensive assistance to researchers who need to describe their datasets for publication.
 Its a good idea to start collecting and organizing metadata as soon as you start collecting data.
 There are two recommended ways to collect and organize metadata: Jornada metadata templates or EDI's ezEML tool.
 These are described below.

+## ezEML

+The EDI repository has created a web app called [ezEML](https://ezEML.edirepository.org) for describing research datasets and creating standardized metadata documents for publication (EML).
+The tool is new but has rapidly developed to become an excellent method to author well-documented datasets.
+There is a Jornada EML template available on the site, so the recommended process for Jornada researchers is:

+  1. Log in to [ezEML](https://ezEML.edirepository.org) using your Google, GitHub, or ORCID account (whichever is easiest).
+  2. Start a new EML document using the "EML Documents > New from Template" menu item
+  3. Navigate to and select the "LTER/JRN/JRN_template_general" template to open a document template pre-populated with Jornada metadata.
+  4. Give the document a unique name.
+You can save your metadata and then return to this document anytime.
+  5. Follow the sequence of forms on the left, and ezEML's prompts, to upload data files and enter metadata for your dataset.
+Each section of your metadata will have help available ("?" icons) and several fields will already be filled if you are using the JRN template.
+  6. Use the "Check metadata" and "Check data tables" tools at the bottom left to check the completeness and validity of your dataset.
+Green lights mean your dataset is well described and ready to share.
+  7. When ready, click "Submit/Share Package" and then "Collaborate with Colleagues". **DO NOT USE "Submit Package to EDI" or we may miss your dataset**.
+  8. On the "Invite a Collaborator" screen share the dataset with a Jornada data manager (<mailto:jornada.data@nmsu.edu>).

+  At this point, the Jornada IM Team will receive a notification and can access your dataset in ezEML to review, edit, and submit to EDI.

   ## Metadata templates

 A metadata template is a document with a structure and cues that help you collect the essential metadata needed to describe a published dataset.
 We have created Jornada metadata templates in [MS Word (.docx)](https://github.com/jornada-im/documentation/raw/main/templates/Jornada_metadata_template.docx) or [Excel (.xlsx)](https://github.com/jornada-im/documentation/raw/main/templates/Jornada_metadata_template.xlsx) formats.
 These templates contain sections for all critical pieces of metadata, along with instructions on what to include and how to structure the information.
-The [Excel version](https://github.com/jornada-im/documentation/raw/main/templates/Jornada_metadata_template.xlsx) is slightly more detailed and well documented, and may be useful for complex datasets.
+The [Excel version](https://github.com/jornada-im/documentation/raw/main/templates/Jornada_metadata_template.xlsx) is slightly more detailed and may be useful for complex datasets.
 Completed templates and accompanying data files should be sent to the Jornada IM team (<mailto:jornada.data@nmsu.edu>).

-## ezEML

-The EDI repository has created a web app called [ezEML](https://ezEML.edirepository.org) for describing research datasets and creating standardized metadata documents for publication (EML).
-The tool is still under development but is very functional and offers excellent instruction and cues for creating well documented metadata documents.
-There is a Jornada EML template available on the site, so the recommended process for Jornada researchers is:

-  1. Log in to [ezEML](https://ezEML.edirepository.org) using a Google, GitHub, or ORCID account.
-  2. Create a new EML document using the "EML Documents > New from Template"
-  3. Navigate to the "LTER/JRN/JRN_template_general" template to select the Jornada template.
-  4. Give the document a name - you can save your metadata and then return to this document anytime.
-  5. Populate the various elements of metadata using the sequence of forms available on the left.
-You will also upload and describe your data files in the ezEML app.
-Each section of the EML document will have help available ("?" icons) to explain what you should enter.
-If using the Jornada template, several fields will already be populated.
-  6. To check the completeness and validity of your EML document use the "Check metadata" and "Check data tables" tools at the bottom of the menu.
-When the indicators are green, and there are no required elements listed to fill in, the EML document is nearly ready to submit.
-  7. When ready, DO NOT USE THE "Send to EDI" option - please use "Send to colleague" to send a link to the dataset to the Jornada Information Managers (<mailto:jornada.data@nmsu.edu>).

 ## General Jornada metadata guidelines